Belarus in the Eurovision Song Contest 2018

-Belarus was represented at the Eurovision Song Contest 2018 with the song "Forever" written by Kirill Pavlov and Yevgeny Matyushenko.
-The song was performed by Alekseev.
-The Belarusian entry for the 2018 contest in Lisbon, Portugal was selected through a national final organised by the Belarusian participating broadcaster Belarusian Television and Radio Company (BTRC).
+Belarus was represented at the Eurovision Song Contest 2018 with the song "Forever", written by Kirill Pavlov and Yevgeny Matyushenko, and performed by Alekseev.
+The Belarusian participating broadcaster, Belarusian Television and Radio Company (BTRC), selected its entry for the contest through a national final.
 The national final consisted of fifteen competing acts participating in a televised production where "Forever" performed by Alekseev was selected as the winner following the combination of votes from a jury panel and public televoting.

 Belarus was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 8 May 2018.
 Performing during the show in position 8, "Forever" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Belarus placed sixteenth out of the 19 participating countries in the semi-final with 65 points.